 How to prevent this issue in the future:

 If you have one custom Detail Template you tend to use more than others, we recommend customizing and overwriting our default template source files, located in the folder LandFX/Blocks/graphics/templates.
 Our default template source blocks are the files LAFX-DETL-000 (for Imperial units) and LAFX-DETL-000M (for metric units).
 Once you have your custom Detail Template settings applied to either or both of those files, each new Preference Set you create will be automatically associated with a template that already has your custom settings.
 Then, if you need to change the Detail Template settings for any future Preference Sets, you can just make your edits to the new template source file that's created automatically each time you create a Preference Set.
-For further information and instructions, see our page on customizing Detail Templates.
+For further information and instructions, see our customizing Detail Templates documentation.